Tony Cook – Schools and Youth

 He spent the first 28 years of his career focused on health and community services, including four years as Secretary of the NT Department of Health and Community Services, and senior positions in NSW and Victoria.
 He spent more than ten years managing Commonwealth health and community services, including running the Commonwealth Aged Care and Aboriginal health programs.
 He has run his own consulting business doing both technical and organisational development work and held senior positions in the community health sector.

 Robert moved to the education sector in 2008 and, prior to joining the department as part of the 2013 Machinery of Government changes, has been responsible for labour market strategy, tertiary education and Indigenous employment programmes.

 He has previously chaired ministerial advisory councils including the National Public Health Partnership, and most recently the National Senior Officials’ Committee supporting tertiary education ministers.
 Past directorships include the National Centre for Vocational Education and Research, the National Health Advisory Council, the New South Wales Legal Aid Commission and Australian Hearing.

-Robert has a bachelor’s degree in health science and education, a master’s degree in public health and will shortly complete a graduate economics degree at ANU.
+Robert has a bachelor’s degree in health science and education, a master’s degree in public health and a graduate economics degree from ANU.

 Martin took up the role of Deputy Secretary, Schools and Youth in the former Department of Education, Employment and Workplace Relations in April 2012.
 Prior to this he was Director-General of the Community Services Directorate, ACT Government.